Fios-Quest/YouTube-Scripts/src/fun/3-things-others-should-steal.md

 but I think this objectively leads to fewer nasty surprises than the other examples we saw.

-Unfortunately... existing languages can't steal the ownership model, it's just too different from what they already do.
+Unfortunately... existing languages can't exactly steal the ownership model, it's just too different from what they already do.

 But I do think all _new_ languages should seriously consider it.